 5. Binomial Probability

-Positive (+) value in the difference matrix as discussed elsewhere doesn’t prove that the difference is statistically significant.
-Indeed, one of the most serious problems with the method describe above is the uncertainty of determining which transitions are significant as outlined by [23].
+A Positive value in the difference matrix (i.e.,pij - rij ˃ 0) as discussed elsewhere doesn’t prove that the difference is statistically significant.
+One limitation of the previous methods is the inability to determine which transitions are truly siginificant [23]..

-To overcome this difficulty, [24] recommend the use of binomial probability of at N obs successes in N trails, this corresponds to the binomial probability (BP), and is given by
+To address this, [24] proposed the use of binomial probability of at N obs successes in N trails, this corresponds to the binomial probability (BP), and is given by

 ∑ n=N = C (N, n) p n q obs